 Integrated SaltStack Config is available for vRealize Automation with the following conditions:

-The SaltStack Config integration is associated to a specific host during install.
+The SaltStack Config integration is associated to a specific host during installation.

 Only one SaltStack Config integration is available per organization.

-The vRealize Automation tenant can only support one Salt master.
-The Salt master can support multiple minions.
+The vRealize Automation tenant can support many Salt masters.
+Salt masters can support multiple minions.

 Before you can delete a SaltStack Config integration in vRealize Automation, you must delete any existing deployments that use the SaltStack Config integration.